Best Baby Carrier Reviews 2026

 What’s the difference between a structured carrier, a wrap, and a ring sling?

-Structured carriers (like the Ergobaby or Tula) provide padding, buckles, and a set shape; great for outings, toddlers, and all-day wear.
+Structured carriers (like the Ergobaby or Colugo) provide padding, buckles, and a set shape; great for outings, toddlers, and all-day wear.
 Wraps are long strips of fabric that tie or loop; they’re really soft and fit newborns best, but may have a learning curve.
 Ring slings use 2 rings to hold a single piece of fabric in place, super compact and quick to use, best for quick carries and short trips.

 Are baby carriers safe for hips?